napframework/nap/docs/doxygen/markdown/06_project_management.md

 # Linux {#proj_overview_linux}
 ## Create Project {#proj_creation_linux}

-Follow these steps to create a new project titled NewProjectName.
+Follow these steps to create a new project titled MyFirstProject.

 Note: You're required to provide the project name in CamelCase so that you get proper case in your class definition for the new project.
 The camel case name is also used for the packaged project name.